Israeli authorities cancel Neil Young's gig due to Gaza rocket fire

 Young, who was to be accompanied by his longtime band The Crazy Horse, last performed in Israel in the 1990's.

-Artists including the Rolling Stones, Justin Timberlake, Johanna and The Pixies, have performed in Israel in the past few months despite pressure from pro-Palestinian groups to cancel their performances over Israeli policy towards Palestinians.
+Artists including the Rolling Stones, Justin Timberlake, Rihanna and The Pixies, have performed in Israel in the past few months despite pressure from pro-Palestinian groups to cancel their performances over Israeli policy toward Palestinians.

 (Writing by Maayan Lubell; Editing by Jeffrey Heller and Louise Ireland)